farrukh806/streamer/README.md

 - Secure cookies in production environment
 - Password field excluded from queries by default
 - Environment variable validation on startup
+- Authorization checks for friend request operations (only recipients can accept/reject)

+## 🤝 Friend System Logic

+### Sending Friend Requests
+- Users cannot send friend requests to themselves
+- Users cannot send requests to existing friends
+- Duplicate friend requests are prevented (checks both directions)
+- Friend requests are created with "pending" status

+### Managing Friend Requests
+- Only the recipient can accept or reject a friend request
+- When accepted:
+  - Both users are added to each other's friends list using `$addToSet` (prevents duplicates)
+  - Request status is updated to "accepted"
+- When rejected:
+  - Request status is updated to "rejected"
+  - No changes are made to friends lists

+### User Recommendations
+- Shows users who are:
+  - Not the current user
+  - Not already friends
+  - Have completed onboarding (`isOnboarded: true`)

 ## 🗄️ Database Schema